Bubba the Love Sponge: 2011–present: Bubba Army Radio

 Clem announced on January 3, 2011, he would have an internet show on RadioIO and feature several programming features throughout the day starting on January 10, 2011.

+On 3 January 2012 he has renewed his contract with Cox Media Group (CMG) Tampa's 102.5 FM.
 In August 2013 an audiotape was released on YouTube of Clem voicing a commercial for Vermont Teddy Bear.
 In the commercial Clem makes racist remarks; he denied being racist, saying, "I never said the word in that manner, ever."
 He believed the audio was leaked from "someone who had access to [his] world" and that audio bits were taken from recordings when he worked at Clear Channel.
 Clem's company, Bubba Radio Network, ordered the removal of the video from YouTube.
 It is now hosted on TMZ.

 On February 13, 2017, WWBA became the new flagship station of Bubba the Love Sponge Show after WBRN dropped the show.
 The show also airs live on Twitch and on sister station WHBO.